-SAVVY TIP: If your employer wants to make changes to the benefits that ‘new’ money, will buy, for example, to say that in the future you’ll have to pay 8% of your salary into the pension scheme as opposed to the current rate of 7%, they have to consult members about this.
+SAVVY TIP: If your employer wants to make changes to the benefits that the ‘new’ contributions will buy, they will have to consult with pension scheme members.
+As an example, they could say that in the future you’ll have to pay 8% of your salary into the pension scheme as opposed to the current rate of 7%.
+This is something that they would have to consult with pension scheme members over.

 What does the consultation process involve?

-The pension trustees must set out — in clear terms — what the changes could mean and why you’re being asked to make them.
+If your employer wants to change your pension scheme, the pension trustees must explain the changes clearly.
+They must set out — in clear terms — what the changes could mean and why you’re being asked to make them.
 You’re then given four weeks in which to comment or challenge the changes.

 SAVVY TIP: Even though your employer has to go through a consultation process, according to Tony Attubato of the Pensions Advisory Service, they doesn’t have to take any notice of what’s said!
 If they believe the changes have to be made, they have the right to go ahead with them.
 What they can’t do is make any changes that would affect the pension that those who have already retired or those who have left the scheme (called ‘deferred members’).